 Aeroplan credit cards earn Aeroplan Points faster – especially when combined with one of the methods above.
 Plus, select premium Aeroplan credit card holders can hold onto their eUpgrade credits for up to 2 years after the original earning date.

 For example, the TD Aeroplan Visa Infinite Privilege Credit Card earns 1.5 Aeroplan Points for every $1 spent on gas, groceries, restaurants, and travel.
-Fly Air Canada and you’ll get 1 free checked bag, priority boarding, priority check-in, and unlimited Maple Leaf Lounge access – all without Elite Status membership!
+Fly Air Canada, and you'll get 1 free checked bag, priority boarding, priority check-in, and unlimited Maple Leaf Lounge access – all without Elite Status membership!

 Aeroplan partners with American Express, CIBC, TD, and Visa to offer a range of credit cards for different travellers and budgets.
 Here are some of our top picks:

-| Credit card | Air Canada rewards | Aeroplan rewards | Annual fee | Genius rating |
+| Credit card | Air Canada-specific rewards | Aeroplan rewards | Annual fee | Genius rating |

 |---|---|---|---|---|

-| TD Aeroplan Visa Infinite Privilege Credit Card | 2 points per $1 spent | Up to 1.5 points per $1 spent | $599 | 4.5 |
+| TD Aeroplan Visa Infinite Privilege Credit Card | 2 points per $1 spent with AC | Up to 1.5 points per $1 spent | $599 | 🐞 |

-| CIBC Aeroplan Visa Infinite Privilege Card | 2 points per $1 spent | Up to 1.5 points per $1 spent | $599 | 4.0 |
+| CIBC Aeroplan Visa Infinite Privilege Card | 2 points per $1 spent with AC | Up to 1.5 points per $1 spent | $599 | 🐞 |

-| American Express Aeroplan Reserve Card | 3 points per $1 spent | Up to 2 points per $1 spent | $599 | 3.7 |
+| American Express Aeroplan Reserve Card | 3 points per $1 spent with AC | Up to 2 points per $1 spent | $599 | 🐞 |

 FAQ

-What does eUpgrade mean on Air Canada?
+What is an eUpgrade on Air Canada?

-creditcardGenius is the only tool that compares 126+ features of 229 Canadian credit cards using math-based ratings and rankings that respond to your needs, instantly.
-Take our quiz and see which of Canada's 229 cards is for you.
+creditcardGenius is the only tool that compares 126+ features of 233 Canadian credit cards using math-based ratings and rankings that respond to your needs, instantly.
+Take our quiz and see which of Canada's 233 cards is for you.

 Comments